k1kolev/info/features/crm/presales.md

 ## Overview

+The sales process in business can be very diverse across different companies.

+Some products like personal accessories

+can be sold pretty straightforward in a short amount of time.

+a company can extend through different people, roles, discussions, and meetings.

-The sales process and pipeline can span and go through various steps and stages.
+and go through various steps and stages and pipeline.

 The general structure of the sales (including presales) module in @@name comrpises the following activities with people, companies, and documents: